-Cases involving the very young, elderly, immunocompromised, ill, or those living in extreme filth are more likely to develop symptoms, which may include
+Cases involving the very young, elderly, immunocompromised, ill, or those living in extreme filth are more likely to develop symptoms.

 Cats who regularly receive broad-spectrum parasite control products are at much less risk because many of these also provide protection against intestinal parasites.

 The cause of whipworms is the ingestion of infective feces from another infected animal.
 9-21 days must pass for the eggs to embryonate before the feces become infectious.

 There are no symptoms for a whipworm infection in most cases.

 After a physical examination and medical history, a fecal sample can be examined under a microscope to identify whipworm eggs.
 While the adult worms are visible to the naked eye, it is only the eggs that are released in the stool.
 Even if no worms are visible to the naked eye in the feces, microscopic imaging is required to confirm diagnosis.

 Steps to Recovery

 Once whipworms are confirmed, treatment is fairly straightforward using antiparasitic medication to remove worms from the body.
 Cleaning the environment and removing sources of fecal contamination is also helpful.

 Prognosis is good with few side effects from the medication expected.